 4. Make sure the client is configured with the right backend.

-If for some reason the client is configured to use a different backend than the worker, you won't be able to receive the result, so make sure the backend is correct by inspecting it:
+If, for some reason, the client is configured to use a different backend than the worker, you won't be able to receive the result.
+Make sure the backend is configured correctly:

 '''

 result = task.delay()

 print(result.backend)

 '''